 All in all, tooth loss often causes even more tooth loss, and while other restorative treatments can help replace the teeth in an aesthetic sense, they do very little to prevent the tissue and bone atrophy that can cause the real, long term damage.
-However, Dr. Allan S. Mohr can now offer a predictable solution that is secure, long-lasting and natural-looking.
+However, Long Island's best dental implant dentist, Dr. Allan S. Mohr, can now offer a predictable solution that is secure, long-lasting and natural-looking.
 That solution: dental implants.

 The Benefits of Dental Implants on Long Island

 You’re probably asking, “What are dental implants?”
 The question you should be asking is, “What can dental implants do for my smile?”

 Quite a bit actually!
 In fact, they can do things for your dental health no other treatment can:

 - Security: Dental implants actually replace your teeth from root to crown and rebuild a base almost exactly like your natural teeth.
 This means, unlike other treatments, your new teeth will have the kind of support that will ensure once they are in your mouth, they won’t be going anywhere.

 - Longevity: Most other restorations last about 10 years or less, with dentures only lasting about 7.
 This means you’ll have to deal with faulty restorations before you finally replace them.
 Dental implants, on the other hand, can easily last for 30 years or more.